reduxjs/redux/docs/tutorials/essentials/part-1-overview-concepts.md

 ### Redux Application Data Flow

-Earlier, we talked about "one-way data flow", which describes this sequence of steps to update the app:
+Earlier, we talked about "one-way data flow", which describes this sequence of steps to update the app.
+These steps are:

-- State describes the condition of the app at a specific point in time
+1. State describes the condition of the app at a specific point in time.
-- The UI is rendered based on that state
+2. The UI is rendered based on that state.
-- When something happens (such as a user clicking a button), the state is updated based on what occurred
+3. When something happens (such as a user clicking a button), the state is updated (based on what occurred).
-- The UI re-renders based on the new state
+4. The UI re-renders based on the new state.

-For Redux specifically, we can break these steps into more detail:
+For Redux specifically, we can break these steps out into more detail:

-- Initial setup:
+**Initial Setup**
-  - A Redux store is created using a root reducer function
+1. A Redux store is created using a root reducer function.
-  - The store calls the root reducer once, and saves the return value as its initial `state`
+2. The store calls the root reducer once and saves the return value as its initial `state`.
-  - When the UI is first rendered, UI components access the current state of the Redux store, and use that data to decide what to render.
-They also subscribe to any future store updates so they can know if the state has changed.
+3. When the UI is first rendered, UI components access the current state of the Redux store and use that data to decide what to render.
+The UI components also subscribe to any future store updates because they want to know if the state has changed.

-- Updates:
+**Updates**
-  - Something happens in the app, such as a user clicking a button
-  - The app code dispatches an action to the Redux store, like `dispatch({type: 'counter/increment'})`
+1. When something happens in the app (such as a user clicking a button), the app code dispatches an action to the Redux store (like `dispatch({type: 'counter/increment'})`).
-  - The store runs the reducer function again with the previous `state` and the current `action`, and saves the return value as the new `state`
+2. The store runs the reducer function again with the previous `state` and the current `action`.
+It then saves the return value as the new `state`.
-  - The store notifies all parts of the UI that are subscribed that the store has been updated
+3. The store notifies all subscribed parts of the UI that the store has been updated.
-  - Each UI component that needs data from the store checks to see if the parts of the state they need have changed.
+4. Each UI component that needs data from the store checks to see if the parts of the state they need have changed.
-  - Each component that sees its data has changed forces a re-render with the new data, so it can update what's shown on the screen
+5. Each component that sees its data has changed forces a re-render with the new data, so that it can update what's shown on the screen.

 Here's what that data flow looks like visually: